 The penalties for money laundering are serious and can have devastating effects.
 In particular, there are severe penalties under 18 U.S.C. section 1956.
 If found guilty, a person can be sentenced to up to 20 years in prison for their crimes.
 18 U.S.C. section 1957 states that if a person is found guilty, they can be subject to up to 10 years imprisonment.

 Every case will be different.
 Factors that are taken into account when sentencing a defendant include the value of the money that was laundered and the intent and accountability of the defendant in the criminal activity.

 There can also be fines issued of up to $500,000, depending upon the facts of the individual case.
-In many cases if the Government will issue a motion and get a court order for forefieture to recover and penalize funds a defedant received for his crimes as ill gotten gains.
+In many cases, if the Government will issue a motion and get a court order for forfeiture to recover and penalize funds a defendant received for his crimes as ill-gotten gains.